Pay growth softens while vacancies continue to fall

 Real time Pay-As-You-Earn data for September 2022 showed that the number of payrolled employees increased, up by 69,000 to a record 29.7 million.

-The latest ONS data cover the period from August to September 2023 and show a labour market that continues to soften.
+The latest ONS data covers the period from January to March 2024 and shows a largely unchanged labour market that remains tight overall but continues to slowly soften.

-The latest ONS data cover the period from April to June 2023 and show a labour market that continues to softening, with the employment rate decreasing, unemployment increasing, and economic inactivity and vacancies both falling.
+The latest ONS data covers the period from November 2023 to January 2024 and shows a labour market that remains tight overall but continues to slowly soften.
+Growth in employment has slowed while economic inactivity has increased.